funupulu/funupulu.github.io/frontend-mentor/newbie/product-preview-card-component-main/README-template.md

    place-content: center;
 }

+The content with text and button overflows and idk why.
+I've tried using flex and grid layout, I've wrapped that section but nothing.

 **Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development